renehorstmann/Pixelc/doc.md

 ## <a name="S-selection__stamps"></a>Stamps
 Also have a look at [Kernel Stamps](#S-kernel__stamps)

-You can also use selections as image stamps to quickly draw your stamps in different colors:
+You can use selections as image stamps to quickly draw your stamps in different colors:
 1. Draw your stamp in white, gray and black (other colors work, too.
 The resulting color is `pixel_color * palette_color // [0:1]`)
 2. Create a selection on your drawing (In the image below, its the gift in the black box)
 3. ![img](doc/res2/button_copy.png) Copy this selection stamp